Menu Close

 The Robinson projection’s balanced nature makes it suitable for a variety of applications.
 It is commonly used in educational contexts, where its visually intuitive representation helps students grasp global spatial relationships.
 Many world maps found in textbooks and classrooms use the Robinson projection for this reason.

-In professional and thematic mapping, the Robinson projection is often chosen for its ability to present a global view without excessively distorting any particular region.
+In professional and thematic mapping, the Robinson projection is often chosen.
+It presents a global view without excessively distorting any particular region.
 It is particularly popular in environmental and geopolitical maps, where a holistic view of the world is essential.
-Organizations such as the National Geographic Society have historically used the Robinson projection in their maps, further attesting to its utility and popularity.
+Organizations like the National Geographic Society have historically used the Robinson projection in their maps.
+This further attests to its utility and popularity.

 Strengths and Limitations of Robinson Projection